 The Appeal of Dungeons and Dragons

 Dungeon and Dragons is well-beloved for quite a few reasons.
-The lore and world-building of the main game are so immense that you can lose hours just researching on it and going through the vast number of campaigns.
+The lore and world-building of the main game are so immense that you can lose hours just researching it and going through the vast number of campaigns.

-Dungeons and Dragons really feel like an amalgamation of all types of fantasy into one tabletop game, and that is one of the reasons why people have gravitated to it.
+Dungeons and Dragons really feels like an amalgamation of all types of fantasy into one tabletop game, and that is one of the reasons why people have gravitated to it.
 The game allows you to live your fantasy dreams.

 Dungeon and Dragons is also very well known for the large number of campaigns it offers and how it allows you to choose what type of adventure you want to embark on.
 This way, each game played with friends is a different game.
 The game also offers longevity by having campaigns that are multiple hours long.

 The game even lets you decide what type of player you want to be.
-Do you want to be a brute, a thief or a cleric?
+Do you want to be a brute, a thief, or a cleric?
 The choice is yours!
 If you decide to go down the path of the cleric, the game has got you covered there as well!
 I recommend equipping Guiding Bolt 5e!

 What is Guiding Bolt 5e?

 Guiding Bolt 5e is an in-game spell that allows you to cast a flash of light streaks.
-It is considered an essential spell for combat, and for a good reason.
+It is considered an essential spell for combat and for a good reason.
 The spell can really save you in tough situations and should be sought out for.

-If a terrifying creature attacks you in-game and if he is in a range, you can cast this spell and unless a streak of lights at them, giving them serious damage.
-Only the class of clerics can have this spell, which is a very useful spell to have as clerics are primarily healers and need some self-defence of their own.
+If a terrifying creature attacks you in-game and if he is in range, you can cast this spell and unless a streak of lights at them, giving them serious damage.
+Only the class of clerics can have this spell, which is a very useful spell to have as clerics are primarily healers and need some self-defense of their own.

 In order to cast this spell, you need to be in the range of the target, at least 120 feet.
-Upon being in range, if this attack hits, it will do 4d6 radiant damage, as well the next attack roll.
+Upon being in range, if this attack hits, it will do 4d6 radiant damage, as well as the next attack roll.
 This spell only has the casting time of one action and will only last one round.

 This spell truly becomes dangerous when you decide to cast it with a higher-level slot, as when it hits, it will do 1d6 extra for each slot that is above the 1st level.
 This spell may be a beginner spell, but if used correctly, it can make you a cleric to be reckoned with!